The Time for Benefits Education & Boosting Financial Literacy is NOW!

 Additionally, be sure to share the differences between FSAs and HSAs with your employees.
 As you know, both are designed to help pay for medical expenses and offer tax advantages.
 However, there are some key differences: employees must qualify for an HSA by choosing the appropriate high-deductible health coverage, and HSAs roll over into the next year and FSAs do not.
 Portico offers coverage that includes high-deductible health plan options and options with lower deductibles and out-of-pocket costs.

-At this time of year, it’s important to acknowledge that there can be a lot going on for your employees beyond caring for the clients they serve and keeping facilities in order.
+It’s important to acknowledge that there can be a lot going on for your employees beyond caring for the clients they serve and keeping facilities in order.
 Take time to get to know what they need most in their benefits and where they’re lacking in information and knowledge.

 12022 PwC Employee Financial Wellness Survey, Retrieved June 14, 2022 from https://www.pwc.com/us/en/services/consulting/business-transformation/library/employee-financial-wellness-survey.html